JoohanBengtsson/Emely-testing/docs/README.md

 Simple check test method tests a simple property of the conversation.

-# Adding to the test dataset

-# 3. Instructions
+# 4. Instructions

 This section aims to guide the reader on how to clone, run  and use the script.

-## 3.1 Clone and setup repository locally
+## 4.1 Clone and setup repository locally

 It is a precondition that the user has the following parts ready on the computer:
 * Python, with pip, virtual environments and an IDE